bananasmoothii/SnowWars/README.md

 - `snowwars.refreshmap`
 - `snowwars.iceevent`
 - `snowwars.addlive`
-- `snowwars.teleportotherworldwhileplaying` (allows you to be teleported to another world without quitting the game)
+- `snowwars.teleport` (allows you to be teleported to another world without quitting the game or to be teleported to the "snowwars" world)

 ### French messages:
 ```yaml